jake-drysdale/phd-blog/content/blog/adversarial-drum-synthesis/index.md

 ![GAN system diagram for drum synthesis](./low_res_gan_diagram.png)

-Overview of proposed system for drum synthesis: Generator (left) is trained to generate audio given a latent vector *z* and conditioning variable *y*.
+Figure 1: Overview of proposed system for drum synthesis: Generator (left) is trained to generate audio given a latent vector *z* and conditioning variable *y*.
 Discriminator (right) is trained to minimise the Wasserstein distance between the generated distribution and the observed distribution.